Tag Archive for: winter

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-This year (2017) has been a very dry winter and weanlings are growing well on less feed and lower quality pasture.
-Same feed, same genetics, same farms, just different weather… and notably, not wet!
+Conversely, in 2017, with a dry winter, weanlings were thriving on less feed and lower quality pasture.
+Same feed, same genetics, same farms—just different weather conditions, notably dry.

-As you all know, calorie (or Digestible Energy) requirements vary horse to horse and are, as just discussed, also influenced heavily by the weather.
-So when using FeedXL, use the Digestible Energy requirement provided as a guide, but don’t be surprised if your horse is sitting above (i.e. needs more feed than is estimated) or below (needs less feed) the requirement you are given.
+Understanding calorie requirements in horses is crucial, especially considering how weather influences these needs.
+As you know, calorie (or digestible energy) requirements vary from horse to horse and are, as just discussed, also influenced heavily by the weather.
+When using FeedXL, use the digestible energy requirement provided as a guide, but don’t be surprised if your horse is sitting above (needs more feed than is estimated) or below (needs less feed) than the requirement you are given due to these variables.

 The only accurate way to know if your horse is getting enough calories is to use your eyes and your hands.
 Body condition score your horse regularly and adjust the amount of Digestible Energy in the diet up or down if your horse starts to lose or gain weight.